danvet/danvet.github.io/_drafts/maintainer-statistics.md

 The relative numbers have a different story.
 First, commit rights and the fairly big roll out of group maintainership we've done in the past 2 years aren't extreme by historical graphics subsystem standards.
-We've always had around 30-40% maintainer commits.
+We've always had around 30-40% maintainer self-commits.
 There's a bit a downward trend in the years leading towards v4.4, due to the massive growth of the i915 driver.
 Switching to the committer model from v4.5 on forward brought us back to the historical trend line.